Anhangá: In Tupinambá culture

-This Evil Spirit would be one of the biggest concerns for those preparing the burial ritual, when it came the dead soul to journey to the Land Without Evils (aka (Note: This name "Guajupiá" for the paradise is solely attested by Claude d'Abbeville of the 17th century.
-Thus, even though (Beauclair, Scheel-Ybert, Bianchini & Buarque 2009) interpolates "Guajupiá" in the claims, sources such as Thevet or do not emply that name.)).
+This Evil Spirit would be one of the biggest concerns for those preparing the burial ritual, when it came the dead soul to journey to the Land Without Evils (aka Guajupiá (Note: This name "Guajupiá" for the paradise is solely attested by Claude d'Abbeville of the 17th century.
+Thus, even though (Beauclair, Scheel-Ybert, Bianchini & Buarque 2009) interpolates "Guajupiá" in the claims, sources such as Thevet or Yves d'Evereux do not emply that name.)).
 Food offerings would be made alongside a fire to warm the body.
 Food was offered to sustain the dead as well as to ensure Anhangá would eat the food instead of the dead.
 The fire, meanwhile, had the goal of not only providing warmth, but also protection to the dead, as it would keep Anhangá away.
 The living would also encourage the dead already placed in their round dug-out burial pit (i.e. who had already reached Guajupiá) to not let their fires go out.
 It is emphasized that only souls of the most virtuous (those who had killed and eaten many enemies) ascend to the high mountain where lies this Elysium, whereas the souls of those who did not defend their realm wind up with Anhan, the tormenting devil.

 The missionary André Thevet writing in the 16th century records that the natives while traveling over water believed that the noise of tempest or hurricanes heard were caused by "the souls of relatives and friends", associated with the agnan.
 Thevet stated that the reciting of the Gospel of St. John had assuage the natives' Agnan attack or episode, and he performed this recitation on a number of occasions.

 The "red devil" (anhangapitã, añangapitanga) has been regarded as synonymous with the carbuncle creature and the teiniaguá by some authorities, namely lexicographer Daniel Granada, and Augusto Meyer after him.

 In Mawé culture

 A young sataré-mawé with a rite of passage instrument.

-To the Mawés, the Anhangá (ahiãg) is portrayed as a demon, follower of Yurupari (Jurupari).
+To the Mawés, the Anhangá (ahiãg) is portrayed as a demon, a follower of Yurupari (Jurupari).
 These creatures are known and feared for being able to take various forms to fool people, curse, possess, kidnap, kill and eat them.
 Anhangá either can't swim or is afraid of entering the water out of fear for Sukuyu'wera, the water protecting spirit, his enemy.